amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 Dispersivity models
 -------------------
-Two dispesivity models have been implemented: `"isotropic`" and `"Bear`".
+Two dispersivity models have been implemented: `"isotropic`" and `"Bear`".
 The anisotropic model `"Lichtner`" is pending for a more detailed description in the Process Models document.